damianhakert/damianhakert.github.io/source/posts/2016-12-13-a-media-companys-gitlab-wishlist.html.md

 I think GitHub is positioning itself as more of a core component, they see Git and code as the core thing that needs to be solved, and are leaving integrations up to the third parties.
 We have integrations and we see the need for and value in them, but we want to build something that out of the box allows you to start making things work.
 Instead of saying “you need to go buy Drone CI, you need to use Waffle.io, and need to wire them all up and read ten different documentations to figure it out.”
 We want that process to be as easy as possible.

 _We want you to ask us anything!
-If you're a user interested in sharing your story on our blog, please fill out this[form]( https://docs.google.com/a/gitlab.com/forms/d/1K8ZTS1QvSSPos6mVh1ol8ZyagInYctX3fb9eglzeK70/edit)  and we’ll get in touch!_
+If you're a user interested in sharing your story on our blog, please fill out this [form]( https://docs.google.com/a/gitlab.com/forms/d/1K8ZTS1QvSSPos6mVh1ol8ZyagInYctX3fb9eglzeK70/edit)  and we’ll get in touch!_

 _Tweet us [@GitLab](https://twitter.com/gitlab) and check out our [job openings](https://about.gitlab.com/jobs/)._